mlajtos/mosaic/README.md

 # Mosaic – A Tiling Web Browser

 Web browser that can display multiple web pages at the same time in one shared window.
+[Why this name?](https://github.com/mlajtos/mosaic/blob/master/DesignDecisions.md#mosaic)

 [![](showcase/Mosaic-0.0.1.gif)](showcase/Mosaic-0.0.1.gif)